Defacto2/server/docs/README.md

 $ task # --list-all

 task: Available tasks for this project:
-* _init:                Initialise this project for the first time after a git clone.
+* _init:                Initialize this project for the first time after a git clone.
 * assets:               Build, compile and compress the web serve CSS and JS assets.
 * build:                Build the binary of the web server.
 * build-race:           Build the binary of the web server with race detection.